| CloserLook > John > John 5: 1-16 |

 A nobleman

-come to his house, even though it was about 15 miles away, and lay His hands on
+house, even though it was about 15 miles away, and lay His hands on his sick

 content to let Jesus heal by, what you might call, remote control ----"speak the word only, and my servant shall